chicio/TabBarUIAction/README.md

 **Swift Package Manager (SPM)**

 `TabBarUIAction` is also available as a SPM package.
 Add it from the project configuration using the Github repository url.
 Choose main branch or a tag.
+See the [DemoSPM](https://github.com/chicio/TabBarUIAction/tree/main/DemoSPM) project for an example of the setup with the Swiftp Package Manager.

 ![spm 1](https://raw.githubusercontent.com/chicio/TabBarUIAction/master/Screenshots/spm.png)